 CECA works closely with its members to advocate policies which reflect their key concerns.
 Our policy publications can be found here.
-If you are a CECA member and would like to get involved in our policy making process please e-mail CECA Director of External Affairs Marie-Claude Hemming.
+If you are a CECA member and would like to get involved in our policy making process please e-mail CECA Director of Operations Marie-Claude Hemming.

 The Construction Sector Deal